department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-divorce-remove">What happens if I get divorced or need to remove a dependent?</button>
 <div id="questions-specific-divorce-remove" class="usa-accordion-content">

-*Note: Will need to confirm if this is changing with when the new paper form being is released.*

-You can submit a request through eBenefits for VA to stop paying additional disability compensation for a spouse or child.
+You can submit a request through eBenefits asking us to stop paying additional disability compensation for a spouse or child.
 We’ll need more time to process a request that involves a child than a request that involves a spouse, but the online process is still much faster than submitting a paper request.

 **If you get divorced**, you’ll want to notify us right away.
-There is no need to submit or upload supporting documentation into eBenefits in this case.
+You don't need to send or upload supporting documents to eBenefits in this case.

 This will help to make sure we don’t continue paying you additional disability compensation for your former spouse and, if applicable, stepchildren after the divorce.
 If we continue paying you benefits that you’re not eligible for, we may withhold money from future payments until you’ve paid them back. <br>
 [Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/homepage).